 I follow or adhere to the APA or ACA professional code of ethics for counselor.
 I adhere to the IN guidelines for licensed mental health counselors.

 If you've arrived at this site, the chances are that something in your life is not as you wish.
-You know there is a problem, but you just can't seem to move past it.
+You know there is a problem, but you just can't seem to move passed it.
 You want to be happy but just can't seem to get there.
 My approach to counseling is deeply rooted in theories, and cognitive psychology techniques, also called cognitive behavioral therapy.
 To summarize, however, I'm here to help you figure out the core of the issue and help you identify your blind spots so that you can move through your situation and make the changes necessary for you to grow and move toward the life you want.
 Regardless of your history, you don't have to be a victim of your life's circumstances.
 You don't have to continue in the patterns of the past that are no longer working.
 Let me help.

 Therapy doesn't have to be daunting and miserable.
 The therapy process can be fun and empowering because it allows you to take an active role in your own life and create new possibilities.
 It's normal for people to feel vulnerable opening up with a counselor.
 However, it's important to remember that as a counselor, I'm not here to judge you but rather to support, encourage, and guide you as you navigate through a troubled area of your life.
 If you are contemplating therapy yet ambivalent about it, I would challenge you to give it a try.
 Get the most out of your life.
 You have nothing to lose.